mauron85/react-native-background-geolocation/README.md

 ## Submitting issues

 All new issues should follow instructions in [ISSUE_TEMPLATE.md](https://raw.githubusercontent.com/mauron85/react-native-background-geolocation/master/ISSUE_TEMPLATE.md).
-Properly filled issue report will significantly reduce number of follow up questions and decrease issue resolve time.
+Properly filled issue report will significantly reduce number of follow up questions and decrease issue resolving time.
+Most issues cannot be resolved without debug logs.
+Please try to isolate debug lines related to your issue.
+Instructions how to prepare debug logs can be found in section [Debugging](#debugging).
+If you're reporting app crash, debug logs might not contain all needed informations about the cause of the crash.
+In that case, also provide relevant parts of output of `adb logcat` command.

 ## Example Apps